Lance Allred: Speaker

 After his final season in Puerto Rico, with Leones de Ponce, Allred retired from basketball and established his own LLC, L Squared Productions.
 He began working as a keynote motivational speaker and television and radio sports analyst in his home state of Utah.
 In August 2015, Allred was asked to join the American Program Bureau, the oldest speakers' bureau in the world.

-Allred mass released his second book, Basketball Gods: The Transformation of the Enlightened Jock, on Amazon in 2016.
+Allred released his second book, Basketball Gods: The Transformation of the Enlightened Jock, on Amazon in 2016.

-Allred speaks to corporations, conventions, non-profits, and schools, on topics such as leadership, perseverance, and grit.
-On September 17, 2016, he was the opening speaker at TEDxSaltLakeCity, with his presentation, "What is your Polygamy?", reaching 1 million views in less than 2 months.
+Allred speaks to corporations, conventions, non-profits, and schools on topics including leadership and perseverance.
+On September 17, 2016, he spoke at TEDxSaltLakeCity, delivering the presentation, "What is your Polygamy?". reaching 1 million views in less than 2 months.
 In March 2017, Allred released his third full-length book, How to Give the Million View TEDx Talk: What is Your Polygamy?
 Allred is also writing two books, a 14th-century historical novel and a Victorian satire.

 Allred's fifth book, The New Alpha Male: How to Win the Game When the Rules are Changing, was published in March, 2020 by Sounds True Publishers.

 Personal life

 Allred's autobiography was published in 2009: Longshot: The Adventures of a Deaf Fundamentalist Mormon Kid and His Journey to the NBA.
-The book focuses on his early years in a polygamous sect, overcoming obsessive-compulsive disorder, and prevailing over legal deafness to reach the NBA.
+The book focuses on his early years in a polygamous sect, overcoming obsessive–compulsive disorder, and his career in the NBA despite legal deafness.

-He competed in the 2002 World Deaf Basketball Championship in Athens, Greece, leading Team USA to a second-place finish.
+He competed in the 2002 World Deaf Basketball Championship in Athens, Greece, where Team USA finished in second place.